Running Time Analysis of the (1+1)-EA for OneMax and LeadingOnes under Bit-wise Noise: Preliminaries

 \subsection{Sampling}

-In noisy evolutionary optimization, sampling as described in Definition~\ref{sampling} has often been used to reduce the negative effect of noise~\cite{aizawa1994scheduling,branke2003selection}.
-It approximates the true fitness $f(x)$ using the average of a number of random evaluations.
-For the (1+1)-EA using sampling, step 4 of Algorithm~\ref{(1+1)-EA} changes to be ``if {$\hat{f}(x') \geq \hat{f}(x)$}".
-Note that $m=1$ is equivalent to that sampling is not used.
+In noisy evolutionary optimization, sampling has often been used to reduce the negative effect of noise~\cite{aizawa1994scheduling,branke2003selection}.
+As presented in Definition~\ref{sampling}, it approximates the true fitness $f(x)$ using the average of multiple ($m$) independent random evaluations.
+For the (1+1)-EA using sampling, line~4 of Algorithm~\ref{(1+1)-EA} changes to be ``if {$\hat{f}(x') \geq \hat{f}(x)$}".
+Its pseudo-code is described in Algorithm~\ref{(1+1)-EA-sample}.
+Note that the sample size $m=1$ is equivalent to that sampling is not used.
 The effectiveness of sampling was not theoretically analyzed until recently.
 Qian et al.~\cite{qian2016sampling} proved that sampling is robust to one-bit noise and additive Gaussian noise.
-Particularly, under one-bit noise, it was shown that sampling can reduce the running time from exponential to polynomial for the (1+1)-EA solving OneMax when the noise probability $p=1$ and LeadingOnes when $p=1/2$.
+Particularly, under one-bit noise, it was shown that sampling can reduce the running time exponentially for the (1+1)-EA solving OneMax when the noise probability $p=1$ and LeadingOnes when $p=1/2$.

 \begin{definition}[Sampling] Sampling first evaluates the fitness of a solution $m$ times independently and obtains the noisy fitness values $f^n_1(x),\ldots,f^n_m(x)$, and then outputs their average, i.e.,